UniRec-0.1B: Unified Text and Formula Recognition with 0.1B Parameters: UniRec-0.1B Model

 Existing tokenizers are usually trained on a joint corpus that mixes plain text and formula.
 This approach often leads to semantic coupling between textual and formula tokens.
 For example, in the Dolphin Tokenizer (see Fig.~\ref{fig:model}), tokens such as \textit{sum}, \textit{infty}, \textit{left}, \textit{frac}, and \textit{right} are assigned shared embeddings despite representing semantically distinct concepts in plain text and formula modalities.
 While LLMs can leverage contextual cues to disambiguate such cases, this coupling introduces unnecessary learning complexity for smaller models like UniRec-0.1B.

 To mitigate this issue, we propose a semantic-decoupled tokenizer.
 Specifically, we train two independent tokenizers: one on plain text and another on mathematical formulas.
-The tokens from the formula tokenizer are then integrated into the text tokenizer as special tokens, excluding those already present in the text ones.
+The tokens from the formula tokenizer are then added to the text tokenizer as special tokens, excluding those already existing in the text tokenizer.
 As shown in Fig.~\ref{fig:model}, this method ensures that tokens such as \textit{sum}, \textit{infty}, \textit{left}, \textit{frac}, and \textit{right} maintain distinct embeddings across modalities, thereby achieving effective semantic decoupling and reducing representational ambiguity during model training.